lwqs93/MDL/README.md

 ROAD SECTION: The ID of the Road section.

-DATE: The data of collecting the Traffic flow data.
+DATE: The date of collecting the Traffic flow data.

 TIME: The exact time of data acquisition.